coolachlanke/First-STM32/README.md

 ![pcb_render](assembled_board.jpg)

 The board's indicator LEDs are both on.
 The green 'PWR' LED indicates the 3V3 bus is live.
 The orange 'DEBUG' LED is a result of the 'blinky' routine the MCU is running being in the HIGH state.
+---
+Following is the HAL-free c script to blink the

 ```#include <stdint.h>